skillquestio/dev-demo/README.md

   - Course
   - Total watch time
 - Includes any further information or views that you think will set your project apart amongst the other participants in this project

+The demo app is yours to modify in any way that you feel puts your best foot forward.
+With any questions, please reach out to the Skillquest team.

 ## Demo App Setup